 From this point one is admitted to their life only through Thompson’s letters to her, and hers to him.
 But they wrote each other nearly every day they were separated, and both were assiduous keepers of letters.
 Married in July 1870, between them they have probably the greatest husband-and-wife correspondence of any public figure in Canada.

 Annie had nine pregnancies between 1870 and 1883.
 Five children lived.
 Thompson wrote to them, too, when he was away.
 He hated to be away from home.
 He hated to be away from his double bed with Annie.
 He hated electioneering, having to say things that would get attention somehow, bouncing from hotel to hotel, from one exigent constituent to another.

 I wish I could be with you for one ten minutes to talk square to you.
-You want to know how I’ll feel if you are beaten well child except for you being disappointed and tired to death not one row of pins. … So keep up your courage and I’ll go part of the way to meet you coming home win or lose they can’t keep you from me much longer.… So now my old baby you must not be such an awful awful baby until you get home and then I’ll see how far you can he indulged.
+You want to know how I’ll feel if you are beaten well child except for you being disappointed and tired to death not one row of pins. … So keep up your courage and I’ll go part of the way to meet you coming home win or lose they can’t keep you from me much longer.… So now my old baby you must not be such an awful awful baby until you get home and then I’ll see how far you can be indulged.

 Happily, the family moved to Ottawa in the summer of 1888.

 An Ottawa reporter, wretched man, phoned Annie and asked if she had news of her husband’s death.
 Not having even an intimation, her reaction can scarcely be imagined.
 Thompson had been everything to her; society, people, places, were almost matters of indifference unless it was a way to help him.
 It had been like that ever since 1867.

 Her memory of him is enshrined in the Thompson Papers, which she assiduously collected and hovered over as long as she lived.
 She died of cancer in 1913, and the custodian of the papers then became her eldest son.
 He brought them almost untouched to the National Archives in 1949.
-Happily they are there still.